adityaprakash-work/IndicTransTokenizer/README.md

 ```

 ## Note
 This tokenizer module is currently **not** compatible with the [PreTrainedTokenizer](https://huggingface.co/docs/transformers/v4.36.1/en/main_classes/tokenizer#transformers.PreTrainedTokenizer) module from HuggingFace.
-Hence, we are actively looking for `Pull Requests` to port this tokenizer to HF.
-Any leads on that front are welcome!
+I will be trying to make it compatible with the same in the future.